 Contribution to the literature.
-Our experimental data allow us to make a key contribution to the large literature on the credit channel by identifying the relative importance of borrower (demand) vs. bank (supply) factors in lending.
-Despite that observational loan level data (typically used by the credit channel literature) help in dealing with borrower-lender endogenous matching, they cannot fully solve this key identification problem.
+Our experimental data allow us to make a key contribution to the large literature on the credit channel by identifying the relative importance of borrower (demand-side) vs. lender (supply-side) factors in lending.10 Despite that observational loan level data (typically used by the credit channel literature) help in dealing with borrower-lender endogenous matching, they cannot fully solve this key identification problem.
 While the within-firm estimator (Khwaja and Mian, 2008) and the large literature that follows it make crucial steps in identifying the credit supply channel, these estimates (including Amiti and Weinstein, 2018) may still be biased as they rely on the assumption that within the same period the same borrower is indifferent among its banks, independently of bank specialization (Paravisini, Rappoport and Schnabl, 2017).
-Furthermore, there is also the difficulty in isolating, even observing, borrower factors, not only from e.g. discouraged borrowers, but also from existing (real) borrowers who are completely identical to each other except for just one factor (e.g. borrower income, risk and also desired loan terms).
-10
+Furthermore, there is also the difficulty in isolating, even observing, borrower factors, not only from e.g. discouraged borrowers, but also from existing (real) borrowers who are completely identical to each other except for just one factor (e.g. borrower income, risk and also desired loan terms).11

-Identifying (and measuring) borrower (demand) vs. bank (supply) factors in lending is not only crucial for the empirical literature (as highlighted above), but also for testing macro-finance (and banking) models and for public policy solutions.
+Identifying (and measuring) borrower (demand-side) vs. bank (supply-side) factors in lending is not only crucial for the empirical literature (as highlighted above), but also for testing macro-finance (and banking) models and for public policy solutions.
 Models differ in the relevance of the borrower channel (e.g. Bernanke and Gertler, 1989; Kiyotaki and Moore, 1997; Bernanke, Gertler and Gilchrist, 1999; Iacoviello, 2005; Jermann and Quadrini, 2012; Liu, Wang and Zha, 2013; Kumhof, Rancière and Winant, 2015; Favilukis, Ludvigson and Van Nieuwerburgh, 2017; Guerrieri and Lorenzoni, 2017) vs. the lender channel (e.g. Stein, 1998; Adrian and Shin, 2010; Gertler and Kiyotaki, 2010; Gertler and Karadi, 2011; He and Krishnamurthy, 2012; Angeloni and Faia, 2013; Brunnermeier and Sannikov, 2014; Boissay, Collard and Smets, 2016; Drechsler, Savov and Schnabl, 2017; Miranda-Agrippino and Rey, forthcoming).
 Others, e.g. Holmstrom and Tirole (1997), have both borrower and bank factors at work.
-Our results inform these theoretical models on which friction is more relevant in the data: equal importance of bank and borrower factors for the extensive margin of lending, while only borrower factors are crucial for pricing.
-Policy solutions also differ when the factors constraining credit lay on borrowers, and hence policy makers may need to help households (or firms), as advocated by e.g. Mian and Sufi (2014), or on banks, and hence policy makers may need to bailout or help banks, as advocated by e.g. Bernanke (2018).
+Our results inform these theoretical models on

-&lt;sup>9 See e.g. Khwaja and Mian (2008), Paravisini (2008), Ivashina and Scharfstein (2010), Jiménez et al. (2012, 2014 and 2017), Amiti and Weinstein (2011 and 2018), Schnabl (2012).
+10 See e.g. Khwaja and Mian (2008), Paravisini (2008), Ivashina and Scharfstein (2010), Jiménez et al. (2012, 2014 and 2017), Amiti and Weinstein (2011 and 2018), Schnabl (2012).
 See also papers using more aggregate data such as Kashyap and Stein (2000) at the bank level and Bernanke and Blinder (1988, 1992) at the country level.
-Our contribution is to identify and quantify the relevance of borrower (demand) and bank (supply) factors in the cross-section; note that we do not analyze changes in credit demand or analyze credit over a cycle.
+Our contribution is to identify and quantify the relevance of borrower (demand-side) and bank (supply-side) factors in the cross-section; note that we do not analyze changes in credit demand or analyze credit over a cycle.
 Note also that even in Amiti and Weinstein (2018) the time (common) variation of credit cannot be attributed to borrowers vs. lenders.

-&lt;sup>10 In observational data, certain borrowers, e.g. discouraged ones, may decide not to apply to certain banks, or not apply at all, potentially biasing the importance of borrower vs. bank factors.
+11 In observational data, certain borrowers, e.g. discouraged ones, may decide not to apply to certain banks, or not apply at all, potentially biasing the importance of borrower vs. bank factors.
 At the same time, borrower characteristics may also drive the demand for certain loan types; e.g., borrowers with low income may disproportionately apply for, say, longer or variable-rate loans, and this may in turn depend on bank strength.